stark-t/PAI/scripts/cluster/readme.md

 - train_n6_multi_gpu.sh for nano models
 - train_s6_multi_gpu.sh for small models

-You can send a train job to the cluster like this (make sure you have the right path and file name):
+We can send a train job to the cluster like this (make sure you have the right path and file name):
 ```bash
 sbatch ~/PAI/scripts/cluster/train_n6_multi_gpu.sh # for nano models
 # or